About our Tour

-The OHV Color Tour (formerly the ATV Historic Color Tour) enters its seventeenth year.
+The OHV Color Tour enters its 21st year.
 This tour is for side by sides and all types of Off Highway Vehicles.
-Experience the rugged terrain, fall colors and historical sites in the heart of fourteener country.
+Experience the rugged terrain, Fall colors and historical sites in the heart of fourteener country.

-The OHV Color Tour is timed to coincide with the fall colors, the aspens are all aglow with gold and red tones.
-Each morning riders choose their route, there are many to select from.
+The OHV Color Tour is timed to coincide with the Fall colors, the aspens are all aglow with gold and red tones.
+Each morning riders choose their route, there are many to select from (different each day).
 There are no more than 50 riders allowed on the same trail.
 The tour is run differently than most as there are no guides, each rider chooses their self-guided ride and goes at their own pace.
-We offer an accompanying book entitled, OHVing in 14er County to assist you with maps and details of each ride.
-Each trail has volunteer outriders to answer questions and make sure everyone gets back each night!
+At the Buena Vista Welcome Center and Chamber of Commerce, you can purchase a book entitled, OHVing in 14er County to assist you with maps and details of each ride.
+Each trail has volunteer outriders to answer questions and make sure everyone gets back safely and happy each night!

 For most of the rides you’ll need to bring your own lunch and drinks for an on-the-trail snack.
 Remember to drink plenty of water.